Good Monday morning,

 Have you ever had an idea and sat on it, only to see that product or service take off in the marketplace at a later date?

-Listen to my March 2011 podcast with Gene Hayden, the author of The Follow-Through Factor – Getting From Doubt to Done.
-Gene has identified a number of key reasons why we struggle with taking action, and some practical ways to deal with these challenges.
+In my March 2011 podcast with Gene Hayden, the author of The Follow-Through Factor – Getting From Doubt to Done, Gene identifies a number of key reasons why we struggle with taking action, and some practical ways to deal with these challenges.

 Follow-through is a key issue, whether it relates to dealing with your taxes, following up on a job lead or dealing with a career change.

 So what is follow-through?
-I like how Gene describes it: “Making a deal with yourself to pursue your goal.
+I like how Gene describes it when he say it is, “making a deal with yourself to pursue your goal.
 The iron-clad promise to yourself is stronger than any obstacle.”